Gargaj/contentifier/README.md

 ![admin screenshot](https://user-images.githubusercontent.com/1702533/27014035-87b2df36-4ef0-11e7-89fb-af5b6caf9bd5.png)

 ## How to use

+### Requirements
+Contentifier uses PDO, so you'll need at least PHP5; currently it's been tested with MySQL 5 and SQLite 3.

+### Installation
 Get `contentifier.php` or `contentifier.min.php`.
 Place it next to an `index.php` that looks like this:
 ``` php
 <?php